eacarras/serverless_api_gateway_lambda_example/README.md

 # serverless_api_gateway_lambda_example
 This is a repository to show how to use serverless with some services of AWS.
+We have for the moment 1 project:

+- Example of creation of endpoints using NodeJs, Serverless and others..
+- - Folder name (endpoints_examples)

 ## Deploy lambda services
 Just run the command: